Caitlin Shepherd

 Hello reader, welcome!
 Thank you for taking the time to find out a little more - for being curious.
 So, a little bit about me.

-My PhD (2015 - 2022) examined how intersectional working-class experience is excluded from socially engaged art (and the creative industries at large), and studied how convivial listening practices might help to better understand and challenge such inequities and exclusions.
+I’m deeply interested in how money, work, our bodies, sexuality, gender, health and access to education shapes access to secure and equitable employment, and everything that is enabled (or not) through secure and fairly paid work.
+My PhD (2015 - 2023) examined how intersectional working-class experience is excluded from socially engaged art (and the creative industries at large) and studied how convivial listening practices might help to better understand and challenge such inequities and exclusions.
 I’m interested in how we listen together, and how this might offer a form of giving attention, a form of listening to stories often erased, played down, or muted.
-I’m currently prototyping listening-rituals, using a range of listening practices and processes.
-I’m increasingly interested in the relationship between deep listening methods, technologies, ritual and embodiment.
-I’m about to embark on this year long practice with Cai Tomos, and am curious to see what I end up producing.